Stanford Solar Center

 5. Determine that the distance of an object from an observer affects the apparent size of the object

-6. Understand how technological design can help scientists to better understand our Earth, our Sun, our solar system, and the university around us.
+6. Understand how technological design can help scientists to better understand our Earth, our Sun, our solar system, and the universe around us.

 Grade Level: